kgrewee/roobie/README.md

 ## Sizing

 When a class needs to have different sizes, we use this convention.
-Values for these sizes are configurable at the top of `roobie.css`.
+Values for sizes are configurable at the top of `roobie.css`.

 - xs - Extra small
 - s - Small